|Conservation Priority List|

 By the late 1800s, the Devon had gradually been replaced by the Shorthorn, a more productive multi purpose breed.
 By 1900, Devon were rarely seen outside of New England.
 It was only in this region that the breed remained popular, continuing to be valued for hardiness and the ability to thrive under rugged conditions, qualities in which it was superior to the Shorthorn.

-During the mid 20th century, however, the breed faced pressure to specialize as a beef animal, and this population is now called the Devon or Beef Devon breed.
+During the mid 20th century, however, the breed faced pressure to specialize as a beef animal, and this population is now called the Devon, Beef Devon, or Red Devon breed.
 A small group of breeders disagreed with this trend and founded a separate organization to preserve dairy and draft traits in their cattle.
 Although this organization later disbanded, many of the genetic stocks were saved and in 1978 the American Milking Devon Association was formed to record and conserve the original, colonial-type cattle.
 The persistence of these New England dairy farmers and teamsters protected the breed from extinction.

 Today, there are over 500 Milking Devon cattle in existence and the population is stable.
 The breed is a favorite exhibition animal at historic sites because of its attractiveness and well-documented history.